HomeGuidesAPI ReferenceChangelog

 20100910T184603.000Z,0.267,0

-This is our own format for adding and updating reading (and interval) data.
+This is our format for adding and updating reading and interval data.
 To use it, specify a fileFormat of csv.
 Each row represents one reading for a given account and profile.
-It is flexible in that the first row (heading row) can be used to define what each column contains.
-The server is smart enough to read the header row, see what each column contains, and use this information to validate and map each column's contents to the correct field.
-The first column has to be the end date and time (toDateTime), the second column has to be the quantity of the reading (quantityValue), but all subsequent columns are optional and can be specified by what is in the header row.
+It is flexible because the first row, the heading row, can define what each column contains.
+The server reads the header row, identifies each column, and uses this information to validate and map each column's contents to the correct field.
+The first column must be the end date and time (toDateTime), and the second column must be the quantity of the reading (quantityValue).
+All subsequent columns are optional and can be specified by the header row.
 If you don't provide a header row, we only look at the first two columns.

 ColumnData TypeDescription